 - Blues and pentatonics

 - How to use your ears

 MWROC’s Executive Director Lisa Batson has gained a reputation as a creative and dynamic orchestra director in the Houston area.
-Presently, she is an orchestra director at Space Center Intermediate School where she built the program to include approximately 200 students.
+Lisa is the brand-new Orchestra Director at Clear Falls High School, having previously worked at Space Center Intermediate School where she built the program to include approximately 200 students.
 SCIS has won consecutive UIL sweepstakes, been a finalist in the Texas State Honor Orchestra competition numerous times, and has been invited to perform at the state Capitol in Austin for the “Go Arts Day” three times.
 The Space Center Orchestras have enjoyed performing concerts along side Mark Wood.
 Lisa also coordinated a weeklong district Electrify Your Strings! event that included over 1,200 students with the entire Mark Wood Experience with an audience of over 5,000.